ahuh/docker-torrent-factory/README.md

 ![Architecture of the Docker Torrent Factory](./resources/docker-torrent-factory.png)

 Other docker compose files are available :
 * The `docker-compose-configurator.yml` file is provided to deploy a **Configurator** service, that you may optionally use to automatically configure each service to work together.
-This one is a "one-shot" process: you may launch it one time before launching the main docker-compose file, in order to generate the configuration files for each service.
-Note that you still can configure each service with the dedicated web UI (Medusa, CouchPotato, etc) to do additional settings.
+This one is a "one-shot" process: you may launch it one time before launching the main docker-compose file, in order to generate the configuration files for each service (not possible for Radarr: must be manually configured in web UI).
+Note that you still can configure each service with the dedicated web UI (Medusa, Radarr, etc) to do additional settings.
 * The `docker-compose-portainer.yml` file is provided to deploy a **Portainer** service, that you may use to monitor and manager your docker environment with a web UI.

 ## 2) Features